Exterior view of the front of Springwood. (My photo does not capture it, but there is another wing to the left that matches the one on the right).

 1. Springwood was built in 1826 and the Roosevelt family bought the property in 1867.
 Franklin Delano Roosevelt was born at the estate on January 30, 1882.
 The family had lived in the Hyde Park area since 1818, but had ties to the Hudson Valley region dating back to the 17th century.

 2. When FDR’s father, James, purchased Springwood, it was a large farmhouse.
 Over the decades, James (he passed away in 1900), his wife Sara and Franklin expanded the home to become the grand Federal style house visitors see today.
-Sara Delano Roosevelt managed the most extensive renovation which is what visitors see today.
+Sara Delano Roosevelt managed the most extensive renovation, and this is what visitors see today.

 3. According to the NPS, Springwood is the only place in the United States where a President was born, stayed connected to his entire life and was buried.